 The practice of stealing text and images from emails and websites is a common occurrence.
-I’ve received several emails about what are the online copyright “rules”, so here’s the run down.
+I’ve received several emails asking about online copyright “rules,” so here’s the rundown.
 (Hint: Everything is not public domain.)

 Copyright online is alive and well (and being enforced).

 (Latin: They can because they think they can.)

 One of the most misunderstood issues online has to do with copyright.
 Both with email and website content copyright issues.
 For some reason, as with many things online, there is this incorrect perception that anything goes or that the entire online world is “public domain.”

 Many are finding out, the hard way, that when it comes to protecting creative collateral, copyright is the law.
 And, copyright laws can and are being enforced online.

 I am not an attorney.
 Nor do I play one on T.V.
 But I can help you avoid potential problems based on guiding clients for over 25 years about the issues involved in using others’ work.
 Hopefully, this effort will help you avoid finding out the hard way that copyright is alive and well online.

 Not paying attention to these issues can cause your website’s host to shut down your website.
 When they receive a DMCA complaint (more on that later) by the original owner of the copyright-protected information you chose to use without permission, they have to take action.

 Can I right click, save anything online and use it how I wish?